 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Close-up of dwarf yaupon holly by David J. Stang under © CC BY-SA 4.0
+Close-up of dwarf yaupon holly (also on social media) by David J. Stang under © CC BY-SA 4.0

 Large overgrown dwarf yaupon holly by Keith Hall, Nature & Garden contributor